 Difference between Pilot Assist* and lane assistance

-Pilot Assist can help you to steer your car between the lane markings, as well as maintaining a preset speed or distance to the vehicle ahead.
-This function can also help you to maintain an even line on the carriageway by keeping track of the lane's lane lines.
+Pilot Assist can help you to steer your car between the lane's markings, as well as maintaining a preset speed and time interval to the vehicle ahead.
+The function can also help to maintain an advantageous position in the lane using the lane's lane lines.

 What does Pilot Assist do?

 - Can help to keep the car within its lane by assisting steering in some cases.

 - Can help to maintain a preset speed or the distance to the vehicle ahead by means of acceleration and braking operations.

 How do I know when Pilot Assist is operational?